This article was originally published in 2019. It has been updated with new information.

 Abandoned carts are one of the most maddening parts of running an e-commerce business.

-Those are abandoned carts, and they happen more often than you might think.
+This happens more often than you might think.
 Almost 70 percent of carts are abandoned, accounting for millions of dollars in lost potential revenue each day.
+With the help of shopping cart software, however, you can reduce abandonment and improve conversion rates.

-In this article, we’ll examine the primary reasons why people abandon their carts, techniques to reduce how frequently this happens on your site, and how to use cart abandonment emails to recover and convert some of those lost customers into sales.
+In this article, we’ll examine the primary reasons why people abandon their carts, techniques to reduce the frequency of this on your site, and how to use cart abandonment emails to recover and convert some of those lost customers into sales.

 While some level of shopping cart abandonment is unavoidable, there are things your business can do to reduce the abandonment rate.
 The best way to solve your abandoned cart problem is for your customers to simply stop abandoning their carts.